Package insert / prescribing information

 The relevance of these findings to humans is unknown.

 The effectiveness of memantine hydrochloride as a treatment for patients with moderate to severe Alzheimer’s disease was demonstrated in 2 randomized, double-blind, placebo-controlled clinical studies (Studies 1 and 2) conducted in the United States that assessed both cognitive function and day to day function.
-The mean age of patients participating in these two trials was 76 with a range of 50 -93 years.
+The mean age of patients participating in these two trials was 76 with a range of 50 to 93 years.
 Approximately 66% of patients were female and 91% of patients were Caucasian.
 A third study (Study 3), carried out in Latvia, enrolled patients with severe dementia, but did not assess cognitive function as a planned endpoint.
-Study Outcome Measures: In each U.S. study, the effectiveness of memantine hydrochloride was determined using both an instrument designed to evaluate overall function through caregiver–related assessment, and an instrument that measures cognition.
+Study Outcome Measures: In each U.S. study, the effectiveness of memantine hydrochloride was determined using both an instrument designed to evaluate overall function through caregiver-related assessment, and an instrument that measures cognition.
 Both studies showed that patients on memantine hydrochloride experienced significant improvement on both measures compared to placebo.

-Day-to-day function was assessed in both studies using the modified Alzheimer’s disease Cooperative Study - Activities of Daily Living inventory (ADCS-ADL).
+Day-to-day function was assessed in both studies using the modified Alzheimer’s disease Cooperative Study -Activities of Daily Living inventory (ADCS-ADL).
 The ADCS-ADL consists of a comprehensive battery of ADL questions used to measure the functional capabilities of patients.
 Each ADL item is rated from the highest level of independent performance to complete loss.
 The investigator performs the inventory by interviewing a caregiver familiar with the behavior of the patient.
 A subset of 19 items, including ratings of the patient’s ability to eat, dress, bathe, telephone, travel, shop, and perform other household chores has been validated for the assessment of patients with moderate to severe dementia.
 This is the modified ADCS-ADL, which has a scoring range of 0 to 54, with the lower scores indicating greater functional impairment.

-The ability of memantine Hydrochloride Tablet to improve cognitive performance was assessed in both studies with the Severe Impairment Battery (SIB), a multi-item instrument that has been validated for the evaluation of cognitive function in patients with moderate to severe dementia.
+The ability of memantine hydrochloride to improve cognitive performance was assessed in both studies with the Severe Impairment Battery (SIB), a multi-item instrument that has been validated for the evaluation of cognitive function in patients with moderate to severe dementia.
 The SIB examines selected aspects of cognitive performance, including elements of attention, orientation, language, memory, visuospatial ability, construction, praxis, and social interaction.
 The SIB scoring range is from 0 to 100, with lower scores indicating greater cognitive impairment.

 Study 1 (Twenty-Eight-Week Study)